How many groups does SMYOC have?

 All SMYOC members are encouraged to "bring a friend" to a rehearsal, but we ask that you only invite friends who might be interested in participating themselves and for the purposes of introducing them to SMYOC.
 Please notify your Ensemble Manager in advance if you plan to bring a friend so that music may be made available for them.

 May I bring a snack and a drink to rehearsal?

 You may NOT EAT, ever, DURING a rehearsal, and water is the only beverage allowed in the rehearsal space.
 But you may bring food and a drink other than water to our rehearsals with the knowledge that you may consume them before and after rehearsal and during a break.
 You will be instructed as to where you are permitted to eat and drink within the facilities since food items must be contained to certain areas only.
 Remember that SMYOC is a guest in all the facilities we use, and it is critical that we respect the spaces we’re in.
 When you leave after rehearsal, the areas where you’ve been must be as clean as they were when we arrived - or cleaner!

 How did SMYOC get its name?

 The Southern Maryland Youth Orchestra was formed in late 2012 by the fabulously amazing Mrs. Julia Nichols.
 Julia`s vision was to provide advanced musical opportunities to youth in the "tri-county" area i.e. Calvert, Charles and St. Mary`s counties.
-In September 2014, the Southern Maryland Youth Choir was formed under the same Board.
+In September 2014, the Southern Maryland Youth Choir was formed.
 During Spring 2015, the name of the organization was changed to Southern Maryland Youth Orchestra and Choir (SMYOC).
 The 2 musical groups are jointly managed under a single Board.